AdrienCourtois/pytorch-utils/README.md

 ```

 - Parameter-Free Layer Normalization <br>
 *In the case of images, one cannot usually afford to learn HW weights for each normalization layer.
-We propose a parameter-free layer normalization layer easier to instantiate than PyTorch's original one.*
+We propose a parameter-free layer normalization layer easier to instantiate than PyTorch's original one.*<br>
 **Usage:**
 ```python
 from pytorch-utils.layers import PFLayerNorm